proactis-documentation/documentation-source/docs/p2p/punchout.md

 Unlike previous versions of PROACTIS it is now possible to configure marketplace connections directly within the product.

 ## Configuration
 Using the “System Control” application choose the Marketplaces option from the Supplier Maintenance menu.
-Add a New market place and complete both the Details and Punch-out sections.
+Add a New market place and complete both the Details and PunchOut sections.

 The following marketplace types (standards) are currently supported: